TrueAquarius/Hello.ChatBot/README.md

 ## Requirements

 You need to have an Azure OpenAI account and create at least one deployment.
-Set the api key and enpoint in your environment variables as explained below.
+Set the api key and endpoint in your environment variables as explained below.

 ## Installation